ThomasITU/PrivacyVoiceAssistant/README.md

 Respond to the prompts and provide the MAC address of the Bluetooth Server for biggest chance of success.

-The profile send is a dummy profile, to change the profile being sent, look at the BluetoothClient code line 47.
+The profile send is a dummy profile, to change the profile being sent, look at BluetoothClient.py line 47.

+### Also be aware the BluetoothClient doesn't send voice files

 ## How to run test